-(BPT) - As temperatures drop, you and your family will be spending more time living indoors — working, playing, relaxing and staying warm.
-More time indoors means it's more important to keep your home fresh by staying ahead of the continual buildup of dirt, dust and allergens.
-Plus, taking a few simple steps to prepare your home for winter weather will ensure your home is comfortable and efficient, too.
-Tackle these key areas now so your home will feel fresh and cozy throughout the winter.
+(BPT) - Winter weather means more time living indoors — working, playing, relaxing and staying warm.
+It's important to keep your home fresh by staying ahead of the continual buildup of dirt, dust and allergens.
+The following are some key areas to tackle for a comfortable and efficient home.

 Washing away dirt and water marks from your windows and screens gives you a clear view of the outdoors and lets in more natural light.
 It will also make your home feel lighter and brighter, keeping cabin fever at bay.
 And to help maintain a controlled climate inside the home, prevent air from leaking in or escaping by using weatherstripping or caulk around your windows.
 You’ll stay cozy inside and save money on your energy bill.